 X-rays

-Muscles cannot be seen on an x-ray, so it will not be effective to diagnose a muscle spasm.
-X-rays will however show the integrity and alignment of joints in your spine.
-This will enable us to see if something is wrong with the structure of the bones in your spine or if there is a loss of disc space.
+Muscles cannot be seen on an x-ray, so it will not be effective to diagnose a muscle problem.
+X-rays will however show the integrity and alignment of joints in your knee.

 Your physiotherapist can refer you to get x-rays taken if necessary.